Description of the Research Area

-In the coming years the Group will also provide continuity to both its VAP Base and the E-Dicionário de Termos Literários and will develop the new, recently created online databases.
-In 2014, a year of transition from the projects that are already under way to the preparation of the research projects designed by the team for the period 2015-2020, three new online databases were launched: the E-Dictionary of Portuguese Travel Writing, an online open access dictionary on Portuguese travel writing from the Middle Ages to the present; the E-Dictionary of Anglo-Portuguese Relations, an online dictionary to facilitate access to the data accumulated over several years regarding the centuries-long relation between Portugal and Britain; and the E-Bibliography of Anglo-Portuguese Studies, a thematic bibliography directed at the general public and researchers interested in the relations between Anglophone and Lusophone countries.
-These databases represent a greater investment of the Group in applied research in the near future.
+In the coming years the team will provide continuity to both its VAP Base and the E-Dicionário de Termos Literários and will develop two new, recently created online databases: the E-Dictionary of Portuguese Travel Writing, an online open access dictionary on Portuguese travel writing from the Middle Ages to the present; and the E-Bibliography of Anglo-Portuguese Studies, a thematic bibliography directed at the general public and researchers interested in the relations between Anglophone and Lusophone countries.
+These databases represent a greater investment of the team in applied research in the near future.